 Zabbix Java Gateway performs native support for monitoring JMX applications.
 Java gateway accepts incoming connection from Zabbix server or Zabbix proxy and can only be used as a "passive proxy".

 Zabbix Java Gateway images

 These are the only official Zabbix Java Gateway Docker images.
-They are based on latest Alpine and trusty Ubuntu images.
+They are based on Alpine Linux v3.4, Ubuntu 14.04 (trusty) and CentOS 7 images.
 The available versions of Zabbix Java Gateway are:

 Images are updated when new releases are published.
 The image with